-This is a lesson and activities that provide an exploration of the role of radio and the development of the movement that spawned the creation of Techno by Afro American teens in Detroit.
-Traditional radio encourages cultural creativity and even civic engagement in the public realm and contributes significantly to the spread of knowledge about new and established culture and society.
+This is a discussion guide with activities that provide an exploration into the role of radio and the development of the movement that spawned the creation of Techno by Afro-American teens in Detroit.
+Traditional radio encourages cultural creativity and even civic engagement in the public realm and contributes significantly to the spread of knowledge about new and established cultures and societies.
 When it does produce cultural output, it does so in a way that highlights its key traits and contributes to the preservation of the cultural identities of both large and small communities.
 How long can new radio formats hope to maintain their listeners in the same way?
 For instance, Internet radio has a very diversified audience and is highly fractured.
-Let look at a radio DJ in Detroit and the cultural movement he fostered and developed.
+Let’s look at a radio DJ in Detroit and the cultural movement he fostered and developed.

-- Formulate opinions on the role of movements like AfroFuturism in the development urban identity
+- Formulate opinions on the role of movements like Afrofuturism in the development of urban identity

 Detroit Radio Spread New Ideas and Gave Birth to New Musical Art Forms

-The key radio stations that played “black music” in Detroit in the 80’s, at the time when Detroit Techno was born, were WGPR, WJLB, WHYT and WDRQ.
-The most influential of all the Detroit radio DJ’s was “The Electrifying” MOJO.
+The key radio stations that played “black music” in Detroit in the ’80s, at the time when Detroit Techno was born, were WGPR, WJLB, WHYT, and WDRQ.
+The most influential of all the Detroit radio DJs were “The Electrifying” MOJO.
 MOJO played on several of these stations during his time as an on-air personality and Disc Jockey.
 And he became a key figure noted by artists as an influence in the birth of Techno.
-His on-air ideas and his musical diversity set the tone, and laid the template for the evolution of proto-techno by exposing his audience to an eclectic blend of artists who used early synthesizers and drum machines in their music.
+His on-air ideas and his musical diversity set the tone and laid the template for the evolution of proto-techno by exposing his audience to an eclectic blend of artists who used early synthesizers and drum machines in their music.

 MOJO occasionally played jazz artists like Sun Ra’s Arkestra, or jazz fusion artists like Tangerine Dream who were experimenting with electronic keyboards and synthesizers.
-We can see clear paths from Sun Ra’s Afrofuturism that started in the 70’s.
-He pioneered space age dress in his persona and his ideas promoted black empowerment and transcendence to ideas beyond this planet, that led to modern afrofuturism as we know it.
-Many of his afrofuturistic ideas were documented in the early independent film he created titled “Space is the Place“.
+We can see clear paths from Sun Ra’s Afrofuturism that started in the ’70s.
+He pioneered space-age dress in his persona and his ideas promoted black empowerment and transcendence to ideas beyond this planet, which led to modern Afrofuturism as we know it.
+Many of his Afrofuturistic ideas were documented in the early independent film he created titled “Space is the Place“.

-This afrofuturistic blueprint paved the way for other Afro American artists like Mojo to embrace the freedom that space offers for exploration.
-MOJO’s sonic artistry followed this path, and he knew no musical bounds, so both jazz and rock were a part of his music curatorial palate.
-He was known to play sets where deep funk lived along side of funky new wave tracks from Yello, Gary Newman or even rock by Jimmy Hendrix, or Frank Zappa.
+This Afrofuturistic blueprint paved the way for other Afro-American artists like Mojo to embrace the freedom that space offers for exploration.
+MOJO’s sonic artistry followed this path, and he knew no musical bounds, so both jazz, rock, and even classical interludes were a part of his music curatorial palate.
+He was known to play sets where deep funk lived alongside funky new wave tracks from Yello, Gary Newman, or even rock by Jimmy Hendrix, or Frank Zappa.
 He was a scholar and philosopher and he wrote a book called The Mental Machine where he shared his ideas with his followers.
 He also introduced Detroiters to electro tracks like Arthur Baker and Afrika Bambaataa’s Planet Rock and Kraftwerk tracks like “Trans Europe Express”.
 Somehow he knew the early german synth programmers in Kraftwerk were attempting to channel James Brown in their synthesized rhythms and he shared it with Detroiters and we understood… MOJO was also known for breaking new artists like the B-52s who gave him huge amounts of love for playing their early tracks on the radio first.

 MOJO’s Midnight Funk Association was built on the foundation of the Afro-futurism movement.
 So all paths led back to Funk and he was the leader of the cult like Midnight Funk Association… and all forms of Funk were explored on his shows, from Parliament Funkadelic and Parlet, to Brides of Funkenstein and Mandrill.
 Prince’s unique brand of funk also enjoyed featured status on MOJO‘s radio program and Prince would provide him with exclusive interviews whenever he was performing in town.
 Prince was known to kick off his tours and warm up his band with a week or so of back to back nights in Detroit.
 After all, Prince was the prince of funk and Detroit was the home of Mojo’s Midnight Funk Association.